NET WORTH: $1.61 billion

 SOURCE OF WEALTH: Farallon Capital Management, Hellman & Friedman

-BACKGROUND: Thomas Steyer grew up in a Jewish family New York City.
-He attended Philips Exeter and the Yale before receiving his MBA from Stanford.
-He began his career on Wall St. at Morgan Stanley.
-In 1986, he became a partner a Hellman & Friedman, a San Francisco-based private equity firm, and also founded Farallon Capital Management.
-He and his wife Kat are also founders of OneCalifornia Bank, now known as Beneficial State Bank, an Oakland-based community development bank.
-They also own the TomKat Ranch, which raises cattle that feed on native grasses, and is committed to environmental sustainability.
+BACKGROUND: Thomas Steyer grew up in New York City.
+He graduated from Yale University and earned an M.B.A. from Stanford.
+He began his career on Wall St. at Morgan Stanley and later became a partner at Hellman & Friedman, a San Francisco-based private equity firm.
+Steyer founded Farallon Capital Management in 1986.
+Kat Taylor also earned an M.B.A. from Stanford.
+Together the couple cofounded OneCalifornia Bank, which is now known as Beneficial State Bank and specializes in community development.
+They also own and operate TomKat Ranch, an environmentally sustainable farming operation that raises grass-fed cattle.

-GLOBAL DEVELOPMENT: Steyer and Taylor are major contributors to OneRoof in India, which provides access to computer technology for rural students and residents.
+GLOBAL DEVELOPMENT: Steyer and Taylor are major contributors to OneRoof, which provides access to computer technology for people living in rural areas of India.

-BAY AREA COMMUNITY: Steyer and Taylor have donated the entirety of their interest in the $22.5 million investment they made to found Beneficial State Bank to the Beneficial State Foundation.
-The foundation's mission is to engage in educational and charitable activities that eliminate discrimination, encourage affordable housing, alleviate economic distress, stimulate community development and improve the financial capacity for individuals and businesses.
+BAY AREA COMMUNITY: Steyer and Taylor donated the entirety of their interest in the $22.5 million investment they made to found Beneficial State Bank to the Beneficial State Foundation.
+The foundation works in the San Francisco Bay Area and aims to “engage in educational and charitable activities that eliminate discrimination, encourage affordable housing, alleviate economic distress, stimulate community development and improve the financial capacity for individuals and businesses.”